 It is a specific type of muscular fibre stretching and it is extremely efficient.

-The release in a restricted muscle can be achieved passively as the therapist does the action for the stretch that creates the release, or can the release achieved actively as the therapist and client work together to create the release.
+The release in a restricted muscle can be achieved passively as the therapist does the action for the stretch that creates the release, or the release can be achieved actively as the therapist and client work together.

 What are the Benefits of STR?